 The RRF will make €672.5 billion in loans and grants available to support reforms and investments undertaken by Member States.
 The aim is to mitigate the economic and social impact of the coronavirus pandemic and make European economies and societies more sustainable, resilient and better prepared for the challenges and opportunities of the green and digital transitions.

-Member States will prepare Recovery and Resilience Plans (RRPs) that set out a coherent package of reforms and public investment projects.
-The RRFs specific objective is to provide financial support to MS towards achieving the milestones and targets of reforms and investments as set out in their RRPs.
+Member States were required to prepare Recovery and Resilience Plans that set out a coherent package of reforms and public investment projects.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.